Hot Artichoke Dip Recipe – Mexican Style2014-08-04

 Let it burn and don’t worry, only the outside will be burnt.
 Rotate the pepper as it turns black.
 Yes, it will crackle and pop as it goes.

 Once the whole jalapeño is blackened, place it in a bowl and cover with saran wrap so it can steam a bit.
 This will help to remove the skin.
-Let it sit for about 15 minutes.
+Let it sit for 10 to 15 minutes.

 Take the pepper from the bowl and peel the skin off with your fingers or use a paper towel.
-You don't have to remove every piece of skin.
+You don’t have to remove every piece of blackened skin.
+This adds a nice flavor to your dish.

 Place the pepper on a cutting board.
 Cut off the stem and cut in half lengthwise.
 Remove the seeds and veins and dice.